 LAND PRESERVATION SOCIETY OF NORTON, INC

-LPS has been awarded a technology grant from the Norton Cable Commission.
-The money will be used for a computer and related technology.
-Thank yous to the grant writer and to the Norton Cable Commission.
+LPS received a technology grant from the Norton Cable Commission.
+The money has been used for computers and related technology.
+Thank you to the grant writer and to the Norton Cable Commission.

 What is the Land Preservation Society of Norton (LPS)?